July 2025 Economic And Investment Update

 The Positives

 Extension of 2017 Tax Provisions: The legislation prevents the expiration of tax measures from 2017, which would have resulted in higher taxes for many taxpayers starting next year.
-Avoiding such a tax increase is expected to reduce the likelihood of a near-term recession by maintaining current levels of consumer and business spending.
+Avoiding such a tax increase is expected to reduce the likelihood of a near-term recession by maintaining current levels of consumer and business spending, a stable environment that is highly beneficial when preparing for a liquidity event.

 Targeted Income Tax Reductions